HERE'S WHAT YOU NEED TO KNOW ABOUT Capital One 360 DEPOSIT PRODUCTS

 - Periodic statements for all electronic fund transfers described in this Disclosure.
 You will receive a monthly account statement showing the status of your account(s) and electronic transactions that you made during the past month.
 Unless you have a loan with Capital One 360, you may only receive a quarterly statement if no electronic transactions occur.

 - LIABILITY FOR UNAUTHORIZED TRANSFERS.
-CONTACT US IMMEDIATELY if you believe that an unauthorized transfer has occurred or may occur concerning your account(s) or that your PIN is no longer secure or confidential or may have been used without your permission.
+CONTACT US IMMEDIATELY if you believe that an unauthorized transfer has occurred or may occur concerning your account(s) or that your Password/PIN is no longer secure or confidential or may have been used without your permission.
 Telephoning us at 1-888-464-0727

-You could lose all the money in your account(s) if you take no action to notify us of the unauthorized transfer or the loss of security or confidentiality of your PIN.
+You could lose all the money in your account(s) if you take no action to notify us of the unauthorized transfer or the loss of security or confidentiality of your Password/PIN.
 If you notify us of the loss, your liability for unauthorized transfers will be as follows:

 - If your monthly statement shows transfers that you did not make and you do NOT contact us within sixty (60) days after the statement was mailed to you or first became available via electronic means if you elected to receive your statement electronically, you may not get back any money lost after the sixty (60) days if we can prove that your contacting us would have prevented those losses.